CocoaPods/blog.cocoapods.org/_posts/2015-06-09-CocoaPods.org-Two-point-Five.markdown

 categories: cocoapods.org releases website
 ---

-After our awesome State of the Union, I pushed the new version of the CocoaPods website to heroku.
+After our awesome State of the Union, I pushed the new version of the CocoaPods website to Heroku.
 It comes with a bunch of new features, some new pages and a few interface tweaks, let's go through what's new.

 <!-- more -->